Whereiswald0/SQL-project/cleaning_data.md

 Three tables assembled so far:
 	products: paired SKUs and Product Names
- 	supply_levels: values associated with
+ 	supply_levels: values associated with those SKUs
-  	categories:
+  	categories: an attempt to associate categories listed in all_sessions with a single sku (this was mostly a failure and should not be used until further data is attained)